hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 $(\mathbf{W}, \mathbf{b})$.
 We'll soon see why this is a useful property to have.

-To go from the loss on a single training data point to the entire set, we simply average over all our examples:
+To go from the loss on a single training example to the entire set, we simply average over all our examples:

 $$
 \mathcal{L} = \frac{1}{N}\sum_{i=1}^N \mathcal{L}_i
 $$

+TODO: Regularisation term.

+#### An iterative optimisation process

 Now that we have a loss function that measures the quality of our classification, all we have left to do is to find parameters that minimise this loss.
 This is an optimisation problem.

-One good way to solve this problem is by *iterative refinement*.
-This is where we start with random values for our parameters $(\mathbf{W},
-\mathbf{b})$, and successively improve them step-by-step until the loss is minimised.
+There are a lot of bad ways to solve this problem (e.g. guessing parameters until we get lucky), but one good way to solve this problem is by *iterative refinement*.
+This is where we start with random values for our parameters $(\mathbf{W}, \mathbf{b})$, and successively improve them step-by-step until the loss is minimised.

-If you imagine the loss function

-TODO: Regularisation term.
+If you imagine the loss function to be a bowl-like surface (albeit in multiple dimensions), what we're trying to do is to find the lowest point in this bowl.
+How would you do this if you couldn't see the entire bowl?
+You'd start somewhere and feel around in your local neighbourhood, and move toward whatever direction you find the steepest downward slope.
+You stop when you can't go any lower (or the slope goes to 0).
+The technical term for this approach is called [gradient descent][gradient-descent].
+(In fact, there is a [whole family of related methods][gradient-descent-family] that improve on this basic idea, but we'll start with the basic version first.)

+TODO: Describe the math behind (minibatch) SGD

+*Finally*, we have our first complete learning image classifier.
+Given some image as a raw array of numbers, we have a parameterised (score) function that takes us to category scores.
+We have a way of evaluating its performance (loss function).
+We also have an algorithm to learn and improve the classifier's parameters with example data (optimisation via stochastic gradient descent).

-We have quite a bit more theory to go, so if you're itching for some practical exercises, you now have enough background to appreciate the first [TensorFlow tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning
+We have quite a bit more theory to go before we understand all the bits we need to [solve Gatys et al.'s optimisation problem][neural-style-algorithm] and reproduce Prisma's visual effect.
+But if you're itching for some practical exercises, now is a good time to pause reading and try the [first TensorFlow tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning.
+You now have enough background to appreciate the choices they've made in the tutorial.

 ### Moving to neural networks

-- TODO: Then, we move to a more complex, nonlinear version of the score function.
-But the rest of the ideas (loss, optimisation problem) stay the same.
+The reason we spent *so much time* on our first (linear) image classifier is that it was a way to introduce the parameterised score function, the loss function, and the iterative optimisation process without being bogged down by too many other technical details.
+Now that we understand what these are and how they allow us to build a learning image classifier, we will soon extend the score function to more complex, nonlinear versions (first neural networks in general, then convolutional neural networks).
+But the rest of the ideas (loss function, optimisation process) stay the same.

 {{< figure src="/images/writing/tensorflow-artistic-style/neural-network.svg" title="TODO: An example neural network image." >}}